TheOdinProject/curriculum/rails_programming/chat_project/deleting_rooms.md

       click_on 'delete-test-room'

       expect(page).to have_selector '.is-success'
-      expect(page).to have_content 'Room successfully delete'
+      expect(page).to have_content 'Room successfully deleted'
     end
   end
 end